 The thickness of the sample can be changed from the default if necessary.
+Hit <Edit>, then use the numeric keypad to change the thickness.
 For a detailed description of these parameters consult the Keithley Model 8009 manual.

 Units allows the selection of inches or centimeters.
 The configuration values are automatically converted.